Charged with a DUI in Riverside County?

 Led by two veteran criminal defense attorneys with a combined 37 years of experience, our firm is well-equipped to take on any DUI case, no matter how complex.

-David E. Wohl and Joshua P. Visco have extensive experience and familiarity with the Riverside court system and the laws and procedures pertaining to DUI cases.
+David E. Wohl has extensive experience and familiarity with the Riverside court system and the laws and procedures pertaining to DUI cases.
 Both attorneys are well respected in the area and have established good relationships with the judges, prosecutors, and courtroom staff.

 They understand how overwhelming and stressful this experience is for you and will provide the support and guidance you need to navigate the legal process.
 At Criminal Defense Attorney, our first priority is to get your charges dismissed or reduced so you can move forward with your life.
 Call us today at 909-689-4292 to schedule an initial free consultation.
 We’re ready to get to work to develop a winning defense strategy.